 - Restart your Chromebook

-- While the device is starting up, press Ctrl + Alt + s.
+- While the device is starting up, press the Ctrl + Alt + S keys on your keyboard.
 Kiosk mode will turn off, and the regular sign-in screen will appear.

 Note: this is only temporary.
 Once the device falls asleep or is powered down it will reboot into kiosk mode.